Sampling using Adaptive Regenerative Processes: The Restore process

 \subsubsection{Output}

-The left-hand side of equation \eqref{eq:rstr_erg_avgs} can't be evaluated exactly when the underlying process is a Brownian motion.
-Instead, the output of the sampler is the state of the process either at fixed, evenly-spaced intervals or at the arrival times of an exogenous, homogeneous Poisson process with rate $\Lambda_0$.
-We use a homogeneous Poisson process to record output events, since this method is marginally simpler---see the discussion in Appendix \ref{apendix:output}.
+The left-hand side of equation \eqref{eq:rstr_erg_avgs} cannot be evaluated exactly when the underlying process is a Brownian motion.
+Instead, the output of the sampler is the state of the process either at fixed, evenly-spaced intervals or at the arrival times of an exogenous, homogeneous Poisson process with rate $\outputRate$.
+We use a homogeneous Poisson process to record output events, since this method is marginally simpler -- see the discussion in Section A of the supplementary material \citep{mckimm2024sampling}.